Mercateo/component-check/README.md

 {{static-component}}
 ```

 In this small code example you'll already see some of Embers conventions.
 Ember expects a template called `application` as the initially rendered template.
 We need to manually add it to `Ember.TEMPLATES`, because we use webpack.
 This would be done automatically if we would use ember-cli.
 We then `create` a new `Ember.Application`.
-Our application will be rendered as a child element into `body`.
-We need to remove `#example-app` on our own, when our application is `ready`.
-I couldn't figure out how to render the application directly into `#example-app` like other frameworks.
+Our application will be rendered as a child element into `#example-app` as configured with `rootElement`.
+But we need to remove our loading message in `#example-app` manually, when our application is `ready`.

 As always: our application loads, _"Loading..."_ disappears... and nothing happens.
 We still need our static component which is rendered as `{{static-component}}`.